 Spoiler measurements may be adjusted during the season for competition.

+ALL CARS—103” minimum wheelbase.
+All frames should be constructed of 2”x 2” square steel tubing or 1 ¾” outside diameter round steel tubing, with .083”minimum material thickness.
+All round tubing frame cars should use 4130 chrome molly steel or DOM in frame construction.
 No holes may be cut in frame.
 All other chassis tubing should 1 ¾” at outside diameter and have a minimum thickness of .083”.

 ALL CARS—No straight front axles.
 Any type steel or aluminum shocks allowed.
 Coilovers—OK.
 Suspension must be mechanical—no computer or electronic components.
 Front suspension must be stock configuration.
 No center steering.
 No torsion bar suspensions.

 ALL CARS—All cars must have 4 wheel braking system.
 Steel brake rotors only.
 No plastic brake lines.
 Steel braided brake lines—OK.